kingjyan-star/link-station/NEW_CHAT_PROMPT.md

 When starting a new session:

-1. **Fix the polling bug** - This is the highest priority
+1. **Analyze the fundamental polling architecture** - Current approach may be fundamentally flawed
-2. **Test the fix** - Verify all users see results after voting
+2. **Consider alternative real-time solutions** - WebSockets, Server-Sent Events, or different polling approach
-3. **Check for other issues** - Ensure no regressions
+3. **Simplify the state management** - Current complexity may be causing issues
-4. **Update documentation** - Record the fix in PROJECT_CONTEXT.md
+4. **Test with minimal implementation** - Start with basic polling and build up

 ---

 ## 📝 Current Todos (High Priority)

-- [ ] **URGENT**: Fix polling continuation after all users vote
+- [ ] **URGENT**: Analyze why polling system is fundamentally broken
-- [ ] **Test**: Verify all users see results simultaneously
+- [ ] **CRITICAL**: Design alternative real-time architecture
-- [ ] **Debug**: Check why polling stops on non-first voters
+- [ ] **IMPORTANT**: Simplify state management approach
-- [ ] **Future**: Consider database for persistent storage
+- [ ] **FUTURE**: Consider database for persistent storage

 ---

 ## 🔄 Context Refresh

-This prompt was created at **~97% context usage** to allow seamless continuation of development.
+This prompt was created at **~89% context usage** to allow seamless continuation of development.
 All critical information from previous sessions is preserved in:
 - **PROJECT_CONTEXT.md** (comprehensive)
 - **DEPLOYMENT.md** (deployment-specific)

 ---

 **You are now fully briefed on Link Station!
-The critical polling bug requires immediate attention.**
+The polling system requires fundamental redesign.**

-Ask the user: *"I understand the polling bug.
-Let me fix the issue where polling stops after all users vote, preventing result broadcasting to all users."*
+Ask the user: *"I understand the polling system is fundamentally broken despite multiple fix attempts.
+Let me analyze the architecture and propose a fundamental solution to fix the real-time updates and result broadcasting issues."*